mransan/raft/doc/introduction.md

 **Consensus algorithms** are interesting protocols which are particularly relevant with modern distributed architetures.
 The RAFT protocol proposes a relatively simple to understand approach and offers a great introduction to the consensus problem.

-The benefit of **Functional Programming** have been discussed (and argued over) numerous time, the focus here is rather to provide an implementation of a protocol with a functional approach.
+The benefit of **Functional Programming** have been discussed (and argued over) numerous time, the focus here is rather to provide a concrete implementation of a protocol with a functional approach.

 **OCaml** language is elegant, well proven and really fast.
 No OCaml knowledge is required for these blog posts and if you are interested in learning this language with a concrete use case rather than iterating through the language features then stay tuned.
 We'll only cover a very small fraction of the language and its ecosystem but hopefuly it will make you want to lean more.